hsos-ai-lab/agri-gaia-platform/README.md

 echo '192.168.xx.xx  app.agri-gaia.dev portainer.agri-gaia.dev edge.agri-gaia.dev keycloak.agri-gaia.dev registry.agri-gaia.dev minio-console.agri-gaia.dev minio.agri-gaia.dev cvat.agri-gaia.dev nuclio.agri-gaia.dev api.agri-gaia.dev webvowl.agri-gaia.dev fuseki.agri-gaia.dev traefik.agri-gaia.dev registry.agri-gaia.dev prometheus.agri-gaia.dev monitoring.agri-gaia.dev jupyterhub.agri-gaia.dev edc-provider.agri-gaia.dev edc-provider-web.agri-gaia.dev edc-provider-ids.agri-gaia.dev' | sudo tee -a /etc/hosts
 ```

 After that, you'll have to deploy the platform on your development system using the `platform-deployment` repository.
 To generate a suitable configuration you can use the `setup-env.sh` script.
-Make sure not to generate new SSL certificates as the platform is shipped with pre-generated ones.
-Once the deployment process has started, Traefik will use the pre-generated self-signed SSL certificates for `agri-gaia.dev` from its [wildcard certs](./config/traefik/certs/self-signed/wildcard) directory.
+Once the deployment process has started, Traefik will use the self-signed SSL certificates for `agri-gaia.dev` from the [secrets](./secrets/certs/self-signed) directory.
 In order to avoid warnings about untrusted certificates, you'll have to add the `ca.agri-gaia.dev.crt` to your browser's trusted certificate authorities and `agri-gaia.dev.crt` to its trusted servers.

 You can now work on the files inside of `/opt/agri-gaia/platform` with changes being applied in real-time to `app` and `api` if you deployed the platform in development mode.